mgiessing/go-licenses/v2/README.md

     Iterate until you resolved all license issues.

-1. Download notices, licenses and source folders that should be distributed along with the built binary:
+1. To comply with license terms, download notices, licenses and source folders that should be distributed along with the built binary:

     ```bash
-    go-licenses save
+    go-licenses save <CSV_PATH> --save_path="third_party/NOTICES"
     ```

-    Notices and licenses will be concatenated to a single file called `NOTICES/license.txt`.
+    Notices and licenses will be concatenated to a single file `license.txt`.
-    Source code folders will be copied to `NOTICES/<module/import/path>`.
+    Source code folders will be copied to `<module/import/path>`.

-    Notices folder location can be configured in [the go-licenses.yaml example](./go-licenses.yaml).

     Some licenses will be rejected based on its [license type](https://github.com/google/licenseclassifier/blob/df6aa8a2788bdf5ac382148c2453a407a29819b8/license_type.go#L341).